dcleblanc/SafeInt/README.md

 # SafeInt
 SafeInt is a class library for C++ that manages integer overflows.

+As of July, 2022, there is also a C library that checks casting, multiplication, division, addition and subtraction for all combinations of signed and unsigned 32-bit and 64-bit integers.
+The C library has been validated against the same test vectors as SafeInt.
+It consists of two files, safe_math.h, and safe_math_impl.h.

 Now updated to keep the entire history of the class from the time it first was checked into CodePlex.

 March, 2018 - added support for constexpr, also enforcing a requirement that --std=c++11 or --std=c++14